alvivar/bite/README.md

 # Bite

 Minimalistic Key-Value Store.
-A socket waiting for messages to GET and SET values.
+Multi-threading sockets waiting for messages to GET and SET values.

 ## How to use